Offense and Spiking

 6-2 Volleyball rotations with no subs

-When they are in the front row they will play as a right-side attacker, and when they are in the back row, they will play as a setter.
-Finding athletes who are really good attackers and setters is not an easy task, but every now and again you will see teams that make it work.
+When they are in the front row, they play as a right-side attacker.
+When they are in the back row, they act as the setter.
+Finding athletes who are strong in both skills isn’t easy, but some teams are able to make it work.

-Below is a GMS+ video illustrating how the 6-2 volleyball rotation with no subs works.
+Below is a GMS+ video illustrating how the 6–2 rotation without substitutions works.

-As the right side defender in position 1 rotates into the front row, they then become a front row right-side attacker.
-When the front row right side attacker rotates back to serve, they will then become the new setter for the three rotations when they are back row.
+As the right-side defender in Position 1 rotates into the front row, they become the front-row right-side attacker.
+When that attacker rotates back to serve, they become the new setter for the three rotations they remain in the back row.

 6-2 WITH NO SUBS - KEY POINTS